 The real fun will start now.

-Let us get the hang of the numpy module first.
-This is the one module that will hold the processed data and it will also possibly exract the results after it has been processed by the machine learning program.
+Let us get the hang of the NumPy module first.
+It is the one module that will hold the processed data and it will also possibly extract the results after it has been processed by the machine learning program.
 Let's start with a program named “helloml.py”.
 Please put the following import statements inside the program.
 We will get back to it in a bit.
-First we need to get an understanding how math helps us do the work that we are going to perform.
+First, we need to get an understanding of how math helps us do the work that we are going to perform.

 The Math Behind Machine Learning and AI

 There are 2 types of problems that we normally try to solve using machine learning – one is the regression problem where the algorithm is supposed to find out the value of a dependent variable using the trends specified by the dependent variable for various values of the independent variable.
 For example, take a look at the following equation:

 In the above equation, h(x) is the dependent variable, whereas x is the independent variable. θ0 and θ1 are the parameters.
 The above equation is a straight line, and hence it defines a linear regression.
 The number of independent variables may be more than one (indeed, in any practical scenario, it IS more than one), and we call that multivariate regression.
 You don't need to memorize these terms, but just so you know, multivariate is a fancy term for more than one independent variable.
 Our goal is to find out the values of the parameters θ0 and θ1 so that the plot we create fits the training data well.